Applications

 3. Queue Size: The number of events or requests waiting to be processed.
 By default, it is set to 100.
 Make changes, if required.

-3. SDK Version: By default, the latest SDK version is displayed.
+3. SDK Version: Defines the version of the Dataloop Python SDK used in the service environment.
+By default, the latest SDK version is displayed.
 Click Update SDK Version to update the new version, if available.

 8. On Reset Action: An "On Reset Action" setting is related to how the application should respond when a specific trigger or condition necessitates resetting the state or execution of a function.
 Select one of the following when you reset the execution.
 By default, failed is displayed.